gillandsiphon/gillandsiphon.github.io/content/posts/claude-artifacts.md

 !["scrabble11"](/img/scrabble11.png)

 A good start!
-I have a feeling a few possible visuals can come from manipulating this base design.
+I have a feeling a few possible visuals can come from manipulating this base diagram.

-#### Drawing Tiles
+#### Letter Pool

 Next, I'd like to represent the pouch or letter pool in some way and communicate to the reader that letters are randomly drawn and replenished.